AnastasiaBobyleva/vue-three-front-app/README.md

 Frontend application that uses three.js to display 3D, and Vue.js for UI.
 It can be used as boilerplate or example for developing Vue.js and three.js powered applications.

-* Code is structured in FSD manner.
+* Code is structured in FSD manner (app, pages, widgets, shared layers are used).
 * It uses Element Plus UI framework for UI components (like files drag-n-drop)
 * Vite is used for building